OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/first_optimization.rst

     :ref:`ExecComp <feature_exec_comp>` is a useful utility component provided in OpenMDAO's :ref:`standard library <feature_building_blocks>`
     that lets you define new calculations just by typing in the expression.
 It supports basic math operations, and even some of numpy's more advanced methods.
-You can work with both scalar and array data as well.
+It also supports both scalar and array data as well.

 Setting a Driver
 ---------------------